American Fortune M&A Process

 Valuing a Business in a Merger and Acquisition Process

 Business valuation reports have tremendous value in the sale of the business.
-A well-prepared business valuation by a qualified expert serves as an excellent tool to utilize with buyers and their advisors.
+A well-prepared business valuation by a qualified expert serves as an excellent tool to utilize with buyers and their advisers.
 The valuation will serve to support and defend the real market value of a business.
-Without proper valuation buyers and their advisors will be in a better position to play on the weaknesses of the business and discredit the asking price and negotiate the value of the business below the real market value.
+Without proper valuation buyers and their advisers will be in a better position to play on the weaknesses of the business and discredit the asking price and negotiate the value of the business below the real market value.

 The valuation report will help the business owner to understand the value drivers and the makeup of a business valuation so that they can have an opportunity to improve the value of their business.
 A Business Valuation procedure consists of objective and subjective value indicators.
 The objective parts are easy to measure and the valuator uses the market as a reference of value.
 Profits are the key indicator of value but it is not always easy to increase profits, but the real opportunity to increase a business value lies in the subjective parts of a business value.
 Some of the subjective value drivers include a case where the large portion of the revenue comes from one or two customers, the owner is very hands-on and from a buyers perspective they are the business, the owner takes too many perks from the business.